hpsfoundation/foundation/charter.md

 	-	i.
 Member Representatives consist of:

-		-	a. one representative appointed from each Premium member;
+		-	a. one representative appointed by each Premium member;

-		-	b. representatives elected by the General members numbering one for every two Premium members, but no less than three;
+		-	b. representatives elected by the General members numbering one for every two Premium members, but no less than three total;

 	-	ii.
 Technical Community Representatives consist of:

-		-	a. representatives elected by the Graduated and Incubated projects numbering one for every two Premium members, but no less than three; and
+		-	a. representatives elected by the Graduated and Incubated projects numbering one for every two Premium members, but no less than three total; and

 		-	b. the TAC Chair.

 	-	iii.
-The Governing Board may extend a Premium membership at the General Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.
+The Governing Board may extend a Premium membership at the General Membership Scale rates on a year-by-year basis to companies that are deemed strategic technology contributors by the Governing Board.

 	-	iv.
 Only one person from a group of Related Companies may serve as a Member Representative.
 Only one person from a group of Related Companies may serve as a Technical Community Representative.